 If Your Boyfriend Or Girlfriend Still Talks To Their Ex, This Is How To Deal With It

 If you're concerned about your significant other's relationship with their ex, you're totally justified in starting a respectful conversation about it.
-There are effective and ineffective ways to have that discussion, although the way your partner initially reacts could tell you everything you need to know.
+There are effective and ineffective ways to have that discussion, although the way your partner initially reacts could tell you everything you need to know about who they are.
 Before you question your S.O.'s commitment to you, though, you may want to take a look at your own potential biases.

 If you feel weird about the fact that your partner still talks to their ex, that's completely valid.
 You don't want to come off as accusatory (that won't help the conversation progress in a comfortable manner), so consider asking yourself the following questions before you sit down with your S.O.
 Once you know the answers, you can better assess how to deal with the situation.